-Under the plan, the first \$250 million of losses are funded by a layer of cash and short-term securities.
-Losses in excess of this layer are funded by reinsurance.
-MPIUA purchased reinsurance for the first time in 2006.
-Any loss in excess of the investment and reinsurance layers is funded by company assessments.
+The MPIUA purchased \$1.2 billion of reinsurance coverage for the 2014 season, effective July 1.
+The reinsurance attachment point in 2014 is \$120 million.
+The plan first purchased reinsurance in 2006.
+Any loss in excess of reinsurance is funded by company assessments.
 Assessments for losses are based on an individual insurer's market share.
 Insurers doing business in Massachusetts may recoup the assessment amount by surcharging their policyholders.

-In 2010 MPIUA also accessed the capital markets to provide it with an additional layer of catastrophe protection via a \$96 million catastrophe bond issuance.
-The bond provides MPIUA with protection against the effects of Massachusetts hurricane risk through June 30, 2013.
+In 2010 MPIUA had also accessed the capital markets to provide it with an additional layer of catastrophe protection via a \$96 million catastrophe bond issuance.
+The bond provided MPIUA with protection against the effects of Massachusetts hurricane risk through June 30, 2013.

-In 2013 the FAIR Plan has requested a rate increase of 9.9 percent for homeowners on Cape Cod and the Islands.
-A comment period on the proposed rate increase ended in mid-August.
+In 2013 the FAIR Plan requested a rate increase of 9.9 percent for homeowners on Cape Cod and the Islands.
+The rate increase was denied by the state's insurance commissioner Joseph Murphy in June 2014 after a lengthy hearing process.

-In May 2012 the state's insurance commissioner denied the FAIR Plan's request for a rate increase.
-The commissioner found the requested increase was unjustified and based on unexplained hurricane models.
-The plan had requested an overall statewide average rate increase of 7.4 percent.
+This is the second time the MPIUA's request for a rate increase has been denied by commissioner Murphy.
+In 2011, the plan had requested an overall statewide average rate increase of 7.4 percent.
 Homeowners on Cape Cod would have faced a 6.7 percent rate increase under the proposal, while areas including New Bedford, Fall River and parts of Boston would have faced an increase of 10 percent.
+The commissioner found this requested increase was unjustified and based on unexplained hurricane models.